The Difference Between Conscious and Subconscious Mind – Which One is More Powerful?

 - must accept, does not have the ability to reject

 - has long-term memory (our whole life)

-- has very high capacity – it can do 1000’s events at a time (when we enter the room, in order to keep us safe, subconscious mind is monitoring environment, and when we feel stressed, and we do not even know why, that is subconscious mind, checking things out for us before we are consciously aware of that)
+- has the very high capacity – it can do 1000’s events at a time (when we enter the room, in order to keep us safe, the subconscious mind is monitoring the environment, and when we feel stressed, and we do not even know why, that is the subconscious mind, checking things out for us before we are consciously aware of that)

 - processes about 20,000,000 environmental stimuli per second

 - operates in the present time only, everything is happening right now (you might feel stress in your body just by thinking about stressful memory)

 - operates 95% of the day or more

 - cannot differentiate between what you imagine and what is real

 “Your subconscious mind does not know the difference between an actual experience that produces an emotion and an emotion that you fabricate by thought alone.”

 The subconscious mind learns two ways: